-The solver in excel is part of an analysis tool known as “what ifs analysis”.
-You can use solver to ascertain an optimal value in one cell known as the “target cell”.
-Basically, solver is used for a group of cells that are directly or indirectly related.
+The solver in Excel is part of an analysis tool known as "What-If analysis".
+You can use solver to ascertain an optimal value in one cell known as the "target cell".
+Basically, Solver is used for a group of cells that are directly or indirectly related.
 Constraints can also be applied to minimize the value that can be used by Solver.
-This article will provide step-by-step guide on how to use solver to find solution to a business problem.
+This article will provide step-by-step guide on how to use Solver to find solution to a business problem.

 Below is a practical example of the use of Solver to find solutions to all kinds of decision problems.

-* Start-up the Solver Add-in and follow the following process
+Install, Start-up the Solver Add-in and follow the process.

-After opening the Solver, a dialogue box loads automatically which allows you to specify the parameters you want to run the Solver.
+After opening the Solver, a dialog box loads automatically which allows you to specify the parameters you want to run the Solver.

 The parameter you specify will depend on the type of problem you want to solve.
 But the most common types of parameters are constraints, changing cells, and target cells.

 Okay.
 Now that we are through Adding Solver to the Excel features, it is time to learn how to use Solver tool in Excel.
 Let's say you want to use this tool to help you solve a business problem such as running a cybercafé.
 The following steps will help solve this problem using Solver.

 Suppose you take a bank loan to purchase UPS, furniture, and computers, and other accessories needed to successfully run a cybercafé, we can make use of the PMT function to find the amount of monthly installments needed to completely repay the bank.

 The regular monthly expenses include maintenance, electricity, salaries, internet charges to the ISP, rent, advertisement costs, and telephone costs.
 The rented accommodation can take up to 24 computers but let's begin with 12.